PIN-Cambodia/somleng-scfm/docs/CONTRIBUTING.md

 Followed by the actual test suite:

-    DATABASE_URL=postgres://postgres:@db/somleng_scfm_test RAILS_ENV=test rake
+    SELENIUM_REMOTE_HOST=selenium DATABASE_URL=postgres://postgres:@db/somleng_scfm_test RAILS_ENV=test rake

-This takes about 10 mins to run currently.
+This takes about 5-10 mins to run, so it's a good chance to grab a coffee!
 If you do not see any failures in the test, you're ready to commit your changes

 ## Committing and creating a pull request